AlphaSue/clean_data_course_proj/README.md

 - Column names are easy to use and informative.
 It was requested for this project that variable names in the colmumns of the measures be particularly descriptive and they are.
 The column names of the measurements, while not conforming precisely to the course recommendations of column and row names, i.e., avoid whitepsace, periods, and underscores in names, represent a compromise between keeping them clear and human readable.
 - Obvious mistakes in the data have been removed.
 While there weren't many mistakes that I saw.
 One fixed in the course of making the variable names of the measures better involved the variable names.
 For example, the `features_info.txt` file listed that there should be `fBodyAccJerkMag` but that doesn't occur in the original provided features listing in `features.txt`.
 Instead there is `fBodyBodyAccJerkMag`  in `features.txt`.
+Likewise, a similar phenomena occurs for several of the last variable names listed towards the end of the list of variable names in `features.txt`.
+(The list itself encompasses kubes 13 to 29 of that file.)
-Variable values are internally consistent
+- Variable values are internally consistent.
+Similar process were applied to all variables and so they are consistent in this tidy data table.
-Appropriate transformed variables have been added
+- Appropriate transformed variables have been added.
+The averages of the means and standard deviations were added to the table and in fact the individual components were left off of the tidy data set.
+(The properties referenced here are summarized from [here](http://www.r-bloggers.com/data-analysis-class/).)

 The column names of the measurements, while not conforming precisely to the course recommendations of column and row names, i.e., avoid whitepsace, periods, and underscores in names, represent a compromise between keeping them clear and human readable.